Joseph Hamburger

-Joseph Hamburger (1922 - August 21, 1997) was an American historian.
+Joseph Hamburger (1922 - August 21, 1997, New Haven, Connecticut) was an American historian.

+He earned his doctorate from the Committee on Social Thought at the University of Chicago.
 His academic career at Yale University spanned 35 years, from 1957 to 1992.
 In 1990 he was appointed the Pelatiah Perit Professor of Political and Social Science.
 His work focused on nineteenth century Britain, with studies on James Mill, John Stuart Mill and Thomas Macaulay.
 His obituarists claimed that he made an immense contribution to historical knowledge through his work on nineteenth century intellectual history and called him a sturdy advocate of "the fundamental principles of individual liberty and representative democracy".